 Kevin J. McMahon, John R. Reitemeyer Professor of Political Science, Trinity College

 Will the Supreme Court Still ‘Seldom Stray Far’?: Regime Politics in a Polarized America

 Kevin J. McMahon is the John R. Reitemeyer Professor of Political Science.
 His research mainly examines the presidency and the political origins and consequences of Supreme Court decisions.
 In 2014, the Supreme Court Historical Society awarded his book, Nixon’s Court: His Challenge to Judicial Liberalism and Its Political Consequences (University of Chicago Press, 2011), its Erwin N. Griswold Book Prize.
 The Society only awards the Griswold Prize occasionally, approximately every three or four years.
 Nixon’s Court was also selected as a 2012 CHOICE Outstanding Academic Title.
 Professor McMahon’s first book, Reconsidering Roosevelt on Race: How the Presidency Paved the Road to Brown (University of Chicago Press, 2004), won the American Political Science Association’s Richard E. Neustadt Award for the best book published that year on the American presidency.
 He is also the co-author/co-editor of three books on the presidency and presidential elections and author of numerous book chapters and journal articles.

-Christopher W. Schmidt, IIT Chicago-Kent College of Law
+Christopher W. Schmidt, Professor of Law, IIT Chicago-Kent College of Law

 The Supreme Court as an Issue in Presidential Campaigns